ACTIVITIES IN AND AROUND GUSTAVUS

 Another kayak option from Gustavus is the Wilderness Isle tour.
 Spirit Walker guides you from our beach to Pleasant Island.
 After a hike into the old-growth forest and a gourmet lunch on the beach, you will understand where this island gets its name.
 You are likely to see deer, eagles, sea-birds, and any number of marine mammals on this 3-10 mile excursion. $150 per person for 6 ½ hours.

 Or you can rent a kayak and head out on your own.
 Bartlett Cove, where Glacier Bay National Park has its headquarters, is a protected bay where you can rent a kayak for a half ($40) or full day ($50 per person).
 Orientation is given twice daily and all gear, including boots and raingear, is provided as needed.
 A half ($95) or full day ($150 per person, lunch included) guided trip is also available here.
 Moose and bear often roam the shoreline, and marine mammals feed among the boats anchored out .
-This is a good day to include a hike in the Park, and/or a lunch on the deck of the lodge there.
+This is a good day to include a hike in the Park, and/or a lunch or dinner on the deck of the lodge there.

 An all-day eco-tour to the “outer coast” in an enclosed 6-passenger boat is a photographer’s dream.
 Pt.
 Adolphus whales are the first destination, and then your local captain will show you the neighborhood.
 You’ll see sea lion rookeries, commercial trollers at work, explore hidden coves and passages, islands and arches, and stop for lunch in a quaint boardwalk village.
 A unique trip tailored to your desires, at $350 per person with a 2-person minimum.